AiviaCommunity/tifcheck/README.md

 | Note     | A condition that some implementations might not support. |
 | Info     | Supplementary information.                               |

-The set of conditions analyzed is not inteded to be exhaustive.
+The set of conditions analyzed is not intended to be exhaustive.
 It will grow over time as resources allow.
 Use the list command to output a report with the metadata of existing items.